I would like to thank Leroy Watson for some help on this project.

 We always cheer for our teams and when our rivals step onto our turf, the home crowd becomes hostile.
 And when our heroes are the visitors, the opposing fans return the favor.

-Some notable feuds over the years have included: the Celtics vs. the Lakers in the NBA, the Bruins and the Canadians in hockey, and the Red River rivalry (Oklahoma and Texas
+Some notable feuds over the years have included: the Celtics vs. the Lakers in the NBA, the Bruins and the Canadians in hockey, and the Red River rivalry (Oklahoma and Texas) in NCAA football.

 The Red Sox and Yankees' feud has been around for well over 100 years, but the defining moment that made these two teams intense rivals occurred in 1919.